Dog Fleas and Ticks

 Signs of fleas include biting at the base of the tail, generalized itch, poor coat, and “flea dirt” which is dried, digested blood.
 The flea dirt will turn red when wet.
 You can run a flea comb through your dog’s fur to help gather flea dirt and fleas.
 Sometimes fleas can be hard to spot.
-The finding of one flea on your dog likely means there are much more that you haven’t seen.
-Fleas can carry tapeworms, and the presence of tapeworm segments around the base of your dogs tail suggests recent flea infestation.
-Ticks are often found around the head and neck and range in size from raisin to pin head.
+The finding of one flea on your dog likely means there is much more than you have seen.
+Fleas can carry tapeworms, and the presence of tapeworm segments around the base of your dog’s tail suggests recent flea infestation.
+Ticks are often found around the head and neck and range in size from a raisin to a pin head.
 They are often firmly attached to the skin.
 They can sometimes be felt through the fur more easily than seen.
 You can usually spot small legs on the large round body.

 How do you prevent fleas & ticks in dogs?

 Prevent fleas and ticks on your dog by using flea and tick control from your vet year-round.
 Keep your lawn short and avoid tall grass.
 Check your dog frequently for ticks, especially when they come inside after a walk in an area known to have ticks.